rustyio/ErlangRPCDemo/README.md

 + Protocol Buffers

 This project also contains benchmarking scripts, allowing us to compare the difference in overhead between the four endpoints listed above.

+Notes:

++ For HTTP benchmark, try with keepalive off, then on
++ For PB benchmark, reuse connection